rory-linehan/gnosql/README.md

 # gnosql

-gnosql is a dead simple, schema-free, cloud-native database system written in Go.
+gnosql is a schema-free, fully HTTP compliant database system written in Go.

 ### Overview